-A Dreamoc HD3 display was placed in various retail stores around France, and a bowl of Special K cornflakes was placed inside each of them.
+The solution A Dreamoc HD3 display was placed in various retail stores around France, and a bowl of Special K cornflakes was placed inside each of them.
 The holographic video inside the display enveloped the physical bowl in three-dimensional hearts and ribbons and written information about the nutritional value and benefits of the product.

 The hologram of grain on the ear whirling and turning into flakes gave the simple breakfast food extra substance by illustrating the process of growing a healthy food that ends up on someone’s spoon.

-The mixed reality concept of combining a physical item inside the dreamoc display with the lucid colours and vivid movement of a three-dimensional hologram encircling it, has a remarkable effect on passers-by in a crowded retail setting.
+Teasing the brain The mixed reality concept of combining a physical item inside the dreamoc display with the lucid colours and vivid movement of a three-dimensional hologram encircling it, has a remarkable effect on passers-by in a crowded retail setting.
 Customers are used to seeing cardboard cutouts, TV screens and posters in stores, and they tend to largely ignore these bits of everyday advertising, simply because there is a lot of it, and mostly it isn’t that interesting because the media itself is passive and one-directional.

 However, the combination of tangible items inside a display along with realistic graphics teases the senses of the audience, and has an interesting effect on the human brain.
 The perception of reality is challenged, and the brain tries to grasp the difference between product and hologram, reacting to the holographic content as if it were really there as well as the bowl and the cereal.

-Passers-by that never intended to stop couldn’t resist watching, and during the campaign several people lingered long enough to watch more than one loop of the video.
+The results Passers-by that never intended to stop couldn’t resist watching, and during the campaign several people lingered long enough to watch more than one loop of the video.